addyosmani/backbone-fundamentals/backbone-fundamentals.md

 * [Jack Franklin](https://github.com/jackfranklin)
 * [David Amend](https://github.com/raDiesle)
 * [Mike Ball](https://github.com/mdb)
+* Will Sulzer
 * [Uģis Ozols](https://github.com/ugisozols)
 * [Björn Ekengren](https://github.com/Ekengren)

 as well as our other excellent [contributors](https://github.com/addyosmani/backbone-fundamentals/graphs/contributors) that made this project possible.

+## Target Version

+Developing Backbone.js Applications targets Backbone.js 1.0.0 (and Underscore 1.5.1) and will actively attempt to stay up to date with more recent versions of these libraries.
+Where possible, if you find using a newer version of Backbone breaks an example, please consult the official guide to [upgrading](http://backbonejs.org/#upgrading) as it contains instructions for how to work around breaking changes.
+StackOverflow also contains many excellent examples of how other users are handling updating their code.

 ## Reading